benjaminkohler96/keysearch-scraper/README.md

 ### Pre-requisites
 You need Chrome installed in the default location of your system: https://www.google.de/chrome/ .
-Furthermore, you need the Chromedriver, which you can find in this repo.
+Furthermore, you need the Chromedriver, which you can find in this repo (Mac version).
 If you prefer to download the driver seperately:
-1. Got to https://chromedriver.chromium.org/downloads and download.
+1. Got to https://chromedriver.chromium.org/downloads and download the appropriate version.
 2. After cloning the repo, open the keysearch_scrape.py file.
 Find the open_login_page() function and change the path in webdriver.Chrome() to the path of your Chromedriver.
+Alternatively, you can replace the Chromedriver in the directory with the downloaded version.

 ### Setup enviorment and project